YouTube

 TIRASPOL

-Andre met me at the bus station and we headed off for the tour.
-We spent around 4 hours visiting all the sites of both the capital Tiraspol and also the smaller city of Bender.
+Fortunately, Andre met me at the bus station, and we headed off for the tour.
+Consequently, we spent 4 hours visiting various sites in Tiraspol and the smaller city of Bender.

 Residential buildings in Tiraspol, Transnistria.
 A day in Transnistria